OmenApps/django-segments/docs/reference.md

         {
             IntegerRangeField.__name__: int,
             BigIntegerRangeField.__name__: int,
-            DecimalRangeField.__name__: float,
+            DecimalRangeField.__name__: Decimal,
-            DateRangeField.__name__: datetime.date,
+            DateRangeField.__name__: date,
             DateTimeRangeField.__name__: datetime,
         }

-    This is used to convert the range field to a Python type when using the :meth:`django_segments.models.base.AbstractSpanMetaclass.get_range_field` method.
+    This is used to convert the range field to a Python type when using the :meth:`django_segments.models.base.BaseSpanMetaclass.get_range_field` method.

 Global Span Configuration Options
 ---------------------------------